 \subsection{Action Densities and Lagrangians}

 Suppose we want to deal with a particle whose wave functions are sections of a metrised vector bundle $V\ra{\pi}M$, with standard fibre an inner product space $W$.
 Write $P\ra{\pis}M$ for its orthonormal frame bundle and write $G$ for its structure group.
 Then we can equivalently take $C^\infty(P,W)^G \subset C^\infty(P,W)$ as the set of wave functions.
-What we want to work towards is a function $C^\infty(P,W)\ra{\mathscr{L}}C^\infty(M)$, called the action density, from which we will be able to derive the equations of evolution of the system.
-There is a very important principle in physics, known as the \emph{principle of locality} , which states that an event in spacetime can only be influenced by certain events that are sufficiently near to it.
+What we want to work towards is a function $C^\infty(P,W)^G\ra{\mathscr{L}}C^\infty(M)$, called the action density, from which we will be able to derive the evolution equations of the system.
+There is a very important principle in physics, known as the \emph{principle of locality} , which states that an event in spacetime can only be influenced by certain events that are sufficiently near it.
 Put differently, we should be able to formulate the laws of physics locally and make predictions on the basis of only local information.
 Of course, this is a very practical demand.
-This demand is represented in the mathematics of the theory be demanding that the action density factors over the bundle of germs of maps from $P$ to $W$.
+This demand is represented mathematically by demanding that the action density factors through the bundle of germs of maps from $P$ to $W$.

-There is another, less fundamental\footnote{Indeed, a similar theory can be setup for the case that the action density factors over the $n$-th jet bundle.}, and even more practical demand that we put on the action density.
-Ever since Newton, we have been used to formulating our theories of physics in such a form that the equations of motion for the particles become differential equations (ordinary or partial) of order two.
-This means that if we know the initial configuration and its first derivative (or momentum) of a particle, we can predict its trajectory.
-Equivalently, in the Lagrangian formalism (which we shall use) of field theory, we demand that the action density depends only on value of the fields and their first derivatives.
-Put differently, it does not only factorise over the bundle of germs, but even over the jet bundle $J^1(P,W)$.
+There is another, less fundamental\footnote{Indeed, a similar theory can be set up for the case in which the action density factors through the $n$-th jet bundle.}, and even more practical demand that we put on the action density.
+Ever since Newton, we have been used to formulating our physical theories in a form in which the equations of motion for the particles become second-order differential equations (ordinary or partial).
+This means that if we know the initial configuration of a particle and its first derivative (or momentum), we can predict its trajectory.
+Equivalently, in the Lagrangian formalism (which we shall use) of field theory, we demand that the action density depends only on the value of the fields and their first derivatives.
+Put differently, it does not merely factor through the bundle of germs, but even through the jet bundle $J^1(P,W)$.